 Albatros Travel supports the organization Karm Marg, which operates an orphanage in Faridabad outside Delhi.
-We purchase from them handmade fabric bags as a gift for all our guests in India.
-For some years the guest numbers in India went down, and we had to find other ways to support the organization.
-But over the last couple of years we had a serious increase in guests, which means a big purchase and renewed support to Karm Marg.
+We purchase their handmade fabric bags as a special gift for all of our guests in India.
 Our guests do not visit the orphanage, but they are informed about the organization and have the opportunity to support it by donating their remaining rupees after the tour.

 Karm Marg was established in 1997 and started by teaching children at the local train station how to sell bags they made from used newspapers that they found in the trains.
-Today Karm Marg's Orphanage shelters 60 children from the age of 4 to 18.
+Today, Karm Marg's Orphanage shelters 60 children from the ages of 4 to 18.
 The orphanage provides food, medical care, education, recreation and counselling.